 Repeat group

-If one or more notes or rests are repeated several times, a repeat group MAY be used.
+If one or more notes or rests are repeated several times, a repeat group can be used.

 A repeat group is only valid within a single measure.